scuzzydude/asimov/asimov.md

 She is cheered as she gets into the Hello Kitty Cadillac, where you drive her, along with the lawyers, two blocks through downtown Houston to the Federal Courthouse, where FBI agents take her away on federal charges of carbon offset evasion.
 Turns out she'd failed to pay the carbon tax at the pump, using a bypass code she got from an environmental cleanup worker client.
 This act of rebellion would cost her 10 years in the Supermax in a cell next to El Chapo.

-Rather than ending your SOT value for good, you see a spike in demand, from lawyers all over the country.
+You see a spike in demand, from lawyers all over the country.
 They want to drive a Pink Cadillac when rolling up on the steps of justice for a big case, it becomes like the Bonzo Bentley for big-time fight-the-man attorneys.
 Crowds always gather, stop, and take photos of a Hello Kitty Cadillac and post it all over the internet, knowing some justice is about to get served.
 Would that be transportation, or bling, or just a way to throw it down?

 #### Scoot of Minion (SOM)